Alibiwka/speech_recognition/README.md

 # speech_recognition
-Code used in AI_Labs for combination of multiple ASR algorithms
+Code used in AI_Labs for combination of multiple ASR algorithms during Spring 2018